Jacksonville Jaguars Owner Looking To Move Team To London, Playing All Home Games In Wembley Stadium

 — ProFootballTalk (@ProFootballTalk) October 11, 2018

-Oddly enough, the Jaguars make more money for the games they play at Wembley Stadium in London than those they do in Jacksonville.
+Oddly enough, the Jaguars make more money for the games that they play at Wembley Stadium in London than those that they do in Jacksonville.
 Pro Football Talk reported that it wouldn’t make a ton of sense, though, to play all eight home games each year in London.

 It would be feasible to split the home games between London and Jacksonville with four being played in each.
-This would help Khan bring in more revenue and also keep him from angering the Florida fanbase by having at least some games still played there.
+This would help Khan bring in more revenue and also keep him from angering the Floridian fan base.

 The 2018 @NFL schedule of international games pic.twitter.com/HA6WM10hOx